 There are also genetic risks associated with the use of native species for large-scale revegetation, even within their natural range.
-Broadhurst et al. (2017) provides a discussion about seed collection and genetics 8 and tools are available, such as the genetic risk protocol 9, which evaluate the factors that influence the likelihood and consequences of adverse genetic change from revegetation as a result of pollen dispersal.
+Tools are available, such as the genetic risk protocol 9, which evaluate the factors that influence the likelihood and consequences of adverse genetic change from revegetation as a result of pollen dispersal.
 These risks should be considered when planting within or near native vegetation.
-See Byrne et al. (2011) 9 for more information.
+See Byrne et al. (2011) for more information.